-Her first solo performance of the year will be at Hamburg Elbphilharmonie in early February 2018.
+Her first solo performance of the year took place at Hamburg Elbphilharmonie's ePhil series in early February 2018.

 Live practice first came to Berangere through John Zorn and his Tzadik label (USA) who gave her acousmatic work a warm welcome and released her debut album Tant Que Les Heures Passent (As Long As The Hours Go By) in the Composer Series in 2008.
 This gave her inspiration to start a parallel set of experimentation to her studio works which soon left a trace in the form of a collaborative album with brilliant musicians she had met on the road : No One Is An Island featuring Frédéric D. Oberland, Christian Fennesz and Richard Pinhas at the guitar, and Rhys Chatham at the trumpet.
 This second series of compositions got released on Sub Rosa's Framework (Belgium) in limited CD and LP edition in 2012.
 The monolithic Infinitesimal quickly followed on the same series (2013, one of the 13 finest Ambient releases of the year for British Drowned in Sound Mag).
 The electronic piece in five movements describes a progressive transformation where only matters the physicality of the moment, it "slowly establishes internal logic, matching the way things make sense in your head even if you can't explain them."
 (Pitchfork).
 Her fourth album Dangerous Orbits released on the Belgian label Crammed Discs' Made To Measure series in May 2015 received a warm international feedback, "a menacing silvery growl, a muffled dubby pulse, a discomforting reminder that the universe does not at all belong to us" according to The Wire Magazine.